 - Traffic after stopping investment: Continues for months or years

-- Asset value after 12 months: A website generating leads 24/7
+- Asset value after 12 months: A website generating leads around the clock

 Scenario B costs R10,000 less and creates a lasting asset.
-The maths isn't even close.
+The maths is lopsided.

-Here's our honest recommendation: you need both social media and a website.
-But if your budget is limited, invest in the website first.
+Honest answer: you need both social media and a website.
+But if your budget forces a choice, invest in the website first.

-Why?
-Because even your social media efforts work better when you have a website to send people to.
-A Facebook ad pointing to a professional website with clear calls to action converts far better than one pointing to your Facebook page.
-Your social media becomes a funnel that feeds your website — the place where actual conversions happen.
+Even your social media campaigns work better when you have a website to send people to.
+A Facebook ad that points to a professional website with clear calls to action converts far better than one pointing to your Facebook page.
+Social media becomes a funnel that feeds your website, which is the place where conversions actually happen.

-Once your website is generating organic traffic and converting visitors into customers, then layer on social media spending to amplify what's already working.
-Add a social media feed to your website to show visitors your active social presence and build trust across channels.
+Once your website is pulling in organic traffic and turning visitors into customers, layer on social media spending to amplify what's already working.
+A social media feed on your site shows visitors your active presence and builds trust across both channels.

-As your organic traffic grows, you can reduce the social media spend or redirect it to new campaigns.
-Your website keeps working regardless.
+As your organic traffic grows, you can scale back the social spend or redirect it to new campaigns.
+Your website keeps performing regardless.

-Stop renting your online presence and start owning it.
-Explore our website packages built for South African businesses — designed to convert visitors into customers and grow your traffic month after month.
+Stop renting your online presence.
+Own it.
+Explore our website packages built for South African businesses, designed to convert visitors into customers and grow your traffic month after month.

-Your social media posts disappear from feeds in hours.
+Social media posts vanish from feeds in hours.
 Your website works for you for years.
-Choose your investment wisely.